amm009uk/MultiSensor/README.md

 	3. Try an mDNS browser app but this often takes time to get the device showing up

 	4. If already connected to WiFi and MQTT Broker, you can send a blank MQTT message as defined in user.h at "IP_REQUEST"
-     Each device will respond with a MQTT message such as defined with "IP/REPLY/<deviceID>" with the IP address in the payload.
+     Each device will respond with a MQTT message such as defined with "IP/REPLY/<deviceID>" with the IP address in the payload

 -------------------------------------------------------------------------------------------------------------
 ## Debug - Serial/Telnet output